-If you or your child has a peanut allergy, and is between 4 and 17 years old, we are pleased to offer you peanut immunotherapy with Palforzia.
+If you or your child has a peanut allergy, and is between 4 and 17 years old, we are pleased to offer you peanut immunotherapy.

-This has been done in various forms for many kinds of allergies including bee/wasp venom, grass/tree pollen, milk and egg.
+This is done in different ways for many kinds of allergies including bee/wasp venom, grass/tree pollen, as well as food.

-“Induction of tolerance” means increasing your body’s ability to tolerate the thing you are allergic to without reacting.
-Another word for this is desensitisation.
+The aim is to build “tolerance”, in other words, increasing your body’s ability to tolerate the thing you are allergic to without reacting.
+Another word for this is “desensitisation”.

 Is this a cure for peanut allergy?

-The aim of this treatment is to increase the amount of peanut that is tolerated (in other words, eaten without triggering an allergic reaction).
-Sometimes people call this “bite protection”.
+The aim of this treatment is to increase the amount of food that is tolerated (in other words, eaten without triggering an allergic reaction).
+You could call this “bite protection”.

-You still need to avoid peanuts, other than your regular daily dose.
+You still need to avoid the food, other than in your daily dose.

-If you were to eat a lot of peanut in one go, you might still react.
-And if you don’t continue to take your daily dose, you could go back to being allergic again – back to square one.
+If you were to eat a lot of the food you are allergic to, you might still react.
+And if you don’t continue to take your daily dose, your allergy could come back, the way it was in the beginning.

 So what’s the point?

-Increasing your tolerance of peanut reduces the risk of reaction from accidental peanut exposure.
-The “threshold” or amount of peanut needed to cause a reaction is higher.
+Increasing your tolerance to the thing you are allergic to reduces the risk of reaction from accidental exposure.
+The “threshold” or amount of food needed to cause a reaction is higher.

 That should mean less reactions, and less severe reactions.

-Even if you have not seen a reaction in a long time, studies have shown that treatment with Palforzia reduces the anxiety felt by many families due to food allergy, and reduces the social restrictions that food allergy can lead to (such as avoiding parties, buffets, family events, holidays abroad).
+Studies have shown that peanut immunotherapy reduces the anxiety felt by children and their families due to food allergy, and reduces the social restrictions that food allergy can lead to (such as avoiding parties, buffets at weddings or other family events, hotels).

 Who is it not suitable for?

-There are some children where treatment with Palforzia may not be suitable.
+There are some children and young people where food immunotherapy may not be suitable.
 This includes:

 - Severe or uncontrolled asthma.